FeeSimple/poc-smart-contracts/README.md

 ## Install

-Run `make` on the root to rebuild the contracts.
+Run `make` on the root to rebuild the contract.

 ## Deployment